Skip links

 • For manual operation, safely disengage the gate motor following specific instructions for your model.
 For sliding gates, turn the release to slide the gate open; for swing gates, unlock the arm mechanism to push or pull open.

-• Regular maintenance, including annual inspections and lubrication, ensures the longevity and smooth operation of your automatic gate, mitigating potential issues and wear and tear.
+• Regular maintenance, including annual inspections and lubrication, ensures the longevity and smooth operation of your automatic gate, mitigating potential issues and wear and tear that could lead to needing electric gate repairs.

 Understanding Different Types of Automatic Gates